entropicalabs/openqaoa/src/openqaoa-pyquil/README.md

 # OpenQAOA-Pyquil Plugin

-A multi-backend python library for quantum optimization using QAOA on Quantum computers and Quantum computer simulators.
-This package is a plug-in extension that contains the code required to run OpenQAOA with quil for Rigetti's QCS.
+OpenQAOA is a multi-backend python library for quantum optimization using QAOA on Quantum computers and Quantum computer simulators.
+This package is part of a set of OpenQAOA plug-ins that lets users run QAOA computations on Rigetti's devices accessible through QCS, and devices that support quil instructions.
+Check out OpenQAOA website [https://openqaoa.entropicalabs.com/](https://openqaoa.entropicalabs.com/)

 **OpenQAOA is currently in OpenBeta.**

 Please, consider [joining our discord](https://discord.gg/ana76wkKBd) if you want to be part of our community and participate in the OpenQAOA's development.

-Check out OpenQAOA website [https://openqaoa.entropicalabs.com/](https://openqaoa.entropicalabs.com/)

 ## Installation instructions